Astilbe Flower Meaning, Symbolism, Types, and Growing Tips

-There are 25 species of Astilbe, each with their own unique botanical characteristics.
+There are 25 species of Astilbe, each with its own unique botanical characteristics.
 Many hybrids are also available.
 Native to Asia and North America these flowers can be found in ravines and woodlands.
 The most common type found in gardens is Chinese astilbe.

 In addition to Astilbe, common names include false spirea or false goat’s beard.
 Bloom time is spring to summer and these plants can be found in USDA hardiness zones three through eight.

 The name Astilbe is derived from the Greek word ‘a’ meaning without and ‘stilbe’ which means brilliance.
 Expect these plants to grow from 6 inches to 2 feet tall and have a spread from 6 inches to 5 feet, depending on the species.

 Astilbe – Family, Genus, and Taxonomy

 |Subkingdom:||Tracheobionta (Vascular plants)|

 This perennial flower grows in a variety of colors.
 The flower stalks grow tall above the leaves, with fern-like clusters of densely packed flowers.
 Astilbe plants come in many sizes, depending on the variety.